Amollo1/HR-Analytics-Python-Tableau/README.md

 # Data Model

-The dashboard is built using a simple flat model table consisting of one primary fact table supported by multiple dimensions.
+The dashboard is built using a simple flat model table consisting of one primary fact table.

 ```